SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Abstract

 \section{Abstract}

-We present new, deep narrowband imagery and discuss the nature of SDSO1, the large [O {\sc iii}]-emitting nebula centered $1.5\arcdeg$ SE of M31.
-We find strong evidence to support the hypothesis that SDSO1 is unrelated to M31 and is instead a bow shock driven by a faded, giant ($D = 20$ pc), 400 kyr-old, ghost planetary nebula (GPN) expelled by the symbiotic WD binary star EG Andromedae.
-Because EG And lags the rotation of the Milky Way, its hypersonic velocity of 107 km s$^{-1}$ drives a shock into the local interstellar medium.
-SDSO1 also sports a 45-pc long turbulent tail that crosses M31.
-We establish the shock-powered GPN phase as a new phase of PN evolution, and identify seven more candidate GPNe by their large size and shock-tail morphology.
-This includes several giant halos of younger planetary nebulae, possibly expelled by now degenerate binary companions.
-The interaction of an old, fast-moving GPN with the ISM generates a shock that remains visible long after the photoionized PN shell has faded below the limit of detectability.
-The SDSO1 GPN has reached a phase in its evolution where its outward expansion has been slowed considerably by the work it has done on the interstellar medium.
-Once the GPN outflow expends the rest of its kinetic energy, it will be stripped from EG And and mix into the surrounding ISM.
+We present new, deep narrowband imagery and discuss the nature of SDSO 1, the large [O {\sc iii}]-emitting nebula centered $1.5\arcdeg$ SE of M 31.
+We find strong evidence to support the hypothesis that SDSO 1 is unrelated to M 31 and is instead a faded, giant ($D = 20$ pc), ghost planetary nebula (GPN) expelled by the symbiotic WD binary star EG Andromedae.
+The associated 45-pc long turbulent tail, seen in projection in front of M 31, yields an estimated age of 400 kyr.
+The initial hypersonic velocity of 91 km s$^{-1}$ drives a strong bow shock into the local interstellar medium and a reverse shock into the GPN.
+The SDSO 1 GPN has reached the terminal phase in its evolution where its outward expansion and forward motion have been decelerated greatly by ram pressure and the [O {\sc iii}] emission arises primarily from the reverse shock.
+We establish the shock-powered GPN phase as a new phase of planetary nebula (PN) evolution, and identify 24 candidate GPNe by their large size and shock-tail morphology.
+This includes several giant halos of younger PNe, possibly expelled by now degenerate binary companions.
+The interaction of an old, fast-moving GPN with the ISM generates shocks that remain visible long after the photoionized PN shell has faded below the limit of detectability.

 \keywords{Planetary nebula () --- Shock () --- Interstellar medium ()}